 This suggests that both modern and ancient dogs have a common genetic root, one that – in Europe at least – has remained relatively unbroken and undiluted, so to speak, for thousands of years.

-Although it’s hard to say for sure at this point – the cross-breeding of both modern and ancestral dog lineages throughout history has made tracing their evolution quite a difficult task – Eurasian dogs were probably the first to be bred from their wolf ancestors.
+Although it’s hard to say for sure at this point – the cross-breeding of both modern and ancestral dog lineages throughout history has made tracing their evolution quite a difficult task – Eurasian dogs were probably the first to be bred from their wolf-like ancestors.

 This study, therefore, implies that all modern dogs ultimately have a single geographic origin, one that is likely to be Germany, or at least Central Europe.